confetti-framework/docs/errors.md

 #### Custom

-Do you want to add extra data to an error/error?
+Do you want to add extra data to an error?
 In other languages you would extend a class.
-Go has a SOLID solution for this: Each error can be wrapped in multiple structs.
-To add data to an error you just have to create a struct yourself (which then also contains the original error).
+Go has a SOLID solution for
+this: Each error can be wrapped in multiple structs.
+To add data to an error you just have to create a wrapper yourself (which then also contains the original error).
 If you want to add an error code to your error, you can make te
 following: